footdabmommy/wse/docs/source/donator.rst

 Donator
 =====

-You can donate at our `webstore <https://shop.worstserverever.com>`_
+You can support us `here <https://shop.worstserverever.com>`_!

-Donating unlocks perks for you to use in game.
+Donating unlocks perks for you to use on the minecraft server.
+On the discord server you get access to the supporters lounge.

 Perks
 --------

 .. image:: https://i.imgur.com/2bCBbZv.jpg

-.. note:: You can only purchase Donator, 420, UwU and Senpai as of right now.
+.. note:: Tags available by default are Donator ($1), 420 haha ($4.20), UwU ($10) and Senpai ($100).
+Special donator tags are available at random times.
+The doc will only be updated for changes made to the default tags.

 Fly
 --------

 Whilst in hub, use ``/fly`` to toggle fly mode.
-Then double jump to fly
+Then double jump to fly.

 Hat
 --------

-Hold an item and use ``/hat``
+| Hold an item and use ``/hat``
-This puts the item into your head slot
+This puts the item in your hand into your head slot.

-Ride
+Ride Player/Dolphin
 --------

-To ride, look at a mob/player and use ``/ride``
+| To ride a player you need to look at the player and use ``/ride``
+To ride a dolphin simply right click on it.

 Sit
 --------

-To sit, simply use ``/sit``
+| To sit, simply use ``/sit``
 Left shift or sneak to stand up.

 Sign edit
 --------

-Shift and right click the sign.
+Shift/Sneak and right click the sign.
 This allows you to edit the sign without breaking it.

 Painting scroll
 --------

 Shift and right click a painting.
-Then use the scroll wheel to scroll through the availabile paintings.
+Then use the scroll wheel to scroll through the available paintings.

 Coloured Name
 --------